yireo-training/docker-run/README.md

 Once these images are up, the PHP image contains a `/scripts` folder with a sample script to install Magento 2.
 Probably, you want to modify this script, at least the backend user.

 You can also run all containers using `bin/docker_all_start.sh`.

+## Performance optimizations
+- MySQL ships with a couple configuration directives to make it faster;
+- MySQL adds its `/var/lib/mysql` folder to memory (tmpfs).
+Make sure to use the dump-script if you want to persist your database;